 Beloshapkova, with a team of programmers and engineers, took up the development of a new device, for which neither a battery nor a hole in the table is needed.
 The team didn't know where to start.
 Their idea was prompted by a bug that had the first fresh connect prototypes.
 When the devices were located close, they "interrupted" each other's signals.
 The team tried to reduce the radius of their interaction to a minimum and realized that the technology for this already existed.
 “Contactless payment with a mobile phone, for example, worked with NFC," says Beloshapkova.
 "We decided to apply this technology to our office devices."

-In the spring of 2020, the entrepreneur began to carry out pilot projects with companies to which she had previously supplied furniture and look for new clients in Russia and the United States.
+In the spring of 2020, the entrepreneur began to carry out pilot projects with companies to which she had previously supplied furniture and look for new clients.
 Demand, she stated, was high: “I had calls from 3 am to 11 am.
-We communicated with completely different customers - from America, Great Britain, Russia”.
+We communicated with completely different customers - from America and Europe".